 Add a total half beat (eighth note) to another total half beat, and it equals a whole beat (quarter note).
 Don't stop counting the whole beat until the beginning of the next beat, because we need both of the half beats when we say '1&'.

 Another good idea is tapping your foot, because the downbeat falls when your foot touches the ground, and the upbeat is when your foot is all the way up.
 Personally, I pulse my toes because it's quicker and quieter.
-Do whatever works to help you keep the beat within the tempo (even duration of all the measures).
+Do whatever works to help you keep the beat within the tempo (the even duration of all the measures).

 Rhythm may be interpreted in different ways, which is exciting.
 The above picture of four measures, may be divided into logical musical phrases: